-The Nobles continued to live there in 1892, but had moved to Brookline by 1893.
+The Nobles continued to live at 334 Commonwealth during the 1891-1892 season, but moved thereafter to Brookline.

-By the 1892-1893 winter season, 334 Commonwealth was the home of boot and shoe dealer Francis Faulkner Emery.
-He was a widower, his wife, Caroline (Jones) Emery, having died in October of 1890 while they were living at 17 Union Park.
+On March 21, 1892, 334 Commonwealth was acquired from Mary Jane Noble by boot and shoe dealer Francis Faulkner Emery.
+He was a widower, his wife, Caroline Sweetser (Jones) Emery, having died in October of 1890 while they were living at 17 Union Park.
 He purchased 334 Commonwealth as trustee of a trust he established for the benefit of their three adult children: Maria Sweetser Emery, Francis Faulkner Emery, Jr., and Edward Stanley Emery.

 Herbert Clapp was a homeopathic physician and also maintained his office at 334 Commonwealth.

-In the spring of 1909, 334 Commonwealth was purchased from the Clapps by merchant tailor and wool dealer William H. Sullivan and his wife, Margaret T. (Cleary) Sullivan.
-The transaction was reported in the Boston Globe on May 29, 1909.
+On June 11, 1909, 334 Commonwealth was purchased from Herbert Clapp by merchant tailor and wool dealer William H. Sullivan.
+He and his wife, Margaret T. (Cleary) Sullivan, made it their home.
 They previously had lived in an apartment at 308-310 Commonwealth.
 On July 1, 1909, he transferred the property into his wife’s name.

 On May 29, 1909, the Boston Globe had announced the impending sale, indicating that “Mr. Sullivan’s intention is to raze the present structure and erect one of the finest private houses in this section of the Back Bay.”
-It continues on to state that “plans have been prepared by C. A. & F. N. Russell, architects, and call for a house containing 15 rooms, with baths, and containing every modern improvement.
+The article reported that “plans have been prepared by C. A. & F. N. Russell, architects, and call for a house containing 15 rooms, with baths, and containing every modern improvement.
 It will be four stories high, of white sandstone for the front, with brick for the rear, and will cost $50,000.
 The final papers will go to record in a few days , when work of razing the present house will begin.”

 It is unclear whether the original house actually was razed or rather was significantly remodeled.
 The Building Department records contain no information from the period, and Bainbridge Bunting’s Houses of Boston’s Back Bay does not indicate that the house was replaced or remodeled.
 The façade of the post-1909 house clearly was updated, with sandstone at the first story and brick above.
 The overall massing and configuration of the façade, however, is similar to 336 Commonwealth, designed by George Avery and built at about the same time, which would imply remodeling of the original structure.
 The work had been completed by May of 1910, when William and Margaret Sullivan were shown as being in residence in the 1910 US Census.

-They continued to live at 334 Commonwealth until 1931, when they moved to an apartment at 180 Commonwealth.
+They continued to live at 334 Commonwealth during the 1930-1931 winter season, but moved thereafter to an apartment at 180 Commonwealth.
 They also maintained a home in Atlantic, Massachusetts.